 Reference standards and chemicals

-In total 291 organic micropollutants were targeted including pharmaceuticals (n=108), pesticides (n=99), poly- and perfluoroalkyl substances (PFASs) (n=18), flame retardants (n=14), industrial chemicals (n=14), hormones (n=8), food additives (n=6), phthalates (n=5), personal care products (n=4), surfactants (n=4), fatty acids (n=4), siloxanes (n=2), stimulants (n=2), isoflavones (n=2), and contrast media (n=1), (the informations are included in Supporting Information, Table A1).
-Additionally, 21 isotope labelled internal standards (ISs) were used (the informations are included in Supporting Information, Table A2).
+In total 291 organic micropollutants were targeted including pharmaceuticals (n=108), pesticides (n=99), PFASs (n=18), flame retardants (n=14), industrial chemicals (n=14), hormones (n=8), food additives (n=6), phthalates (n=5), personal care products (n=4), surfactants (n=4), fatty acids (n=4), siloxanes (n=2), stimulants (n=2), isoflavones (n=2), and contrast media (n=1) (Table A1 in Supporting Information).
+Additionally, 21 isotope labelled internal standards (ISs) were used (Table A2 in Supporting Information).
 The pesticide standards (native and isotope-labelled) were purchased from Teknolab Sorbent (Kungsbacka, Sweden) as accredited mixtures.
 Wellington Laboratories (Guelph, Canada) was the provider of the all PFAS standards.
 The remaining standards were bought from Sigma-Aldrich (Buchs, Switzerland) as solutions or crystalline of individual compounds, at analytical purity or higher, and were made into stock solutions in methanol or acetonitrile at a concentration of 1 mg mL−1.

 Ultrapure water (Milli-Q) for solid phase extraction (SPE) and mobile phases in the UPLC-system was generated in-house by a water purification system (Millipore; Bedford, USA).
 The buffers, acids and bases used for mobile phases were of LC-MS grade and purchased from Sigma Aldrich (Buchs, Switzerland).
 The methanol and acetonitrile (LC-MS grade) were from Merck (Darmstadt, Germany) and the ethanol (AnalaR quality) was purchased from VWR International (Fontenay-sous-Bois, France).